nobleschools/google-as-template/README.md

 ## Getting started

 0. Install the requirements for this repository: 'pip install -r requirements.txt'

 1. Go to the [Google Apps Script API Python Quickstart](https://developers.google.com/apps-script/api/quickstart/python) and follow "Step 1" to create a new console project, enable the API and receive credentials.
 Place the "credentials.json" file in a '.credentials' folder off the main directory.
 Also, note the new project name for later.

 2. Edit the settings/settings.yml file as follows (all in google_settings):
    1. Change the project_name setting to the one you created in Step 1.
    2. Change the project_dir setting to the key for your Google Drive folder
    3. Change the default script name in script_name
    4. Modify any of the remaining defaults if necessary (especially scopes)

 3. Run 'python google_as_manage.py create_project' to do an initial
    authentication and then push a starter script into your project folder.
    A few notes:
-   - If you get an error immediately, just run it again--there's an issue with the credentials not "catching" right away that is resolved by simply running again
-   - If the authentication doesn't work via your local browser, you might need to specify a command line option.
    - Depending on what you've done before, you might need to enable the specific APIs in you Google account.
 If this occurs, the script will prompt with an error message indicating the URL to do so.